Introduction and Background info

 User Space: the user’s applications are carried out in the user-space, where they can reach a subset of the machine’s available resources via kernel system calls.
 By using the core services provided the kernel, a user level application can be created like a game or office productivity software for example.

-Linux has gained in popularity over the years due it being open source hence it has been ported to more platforms compared to other competing operating systems.
+Linux has gained in popularity over the years due it being open source hence, based on a UNIX like design, and ported to more platforms compared to other competing operating systems.
 It is an operating system, as indicated, that resembles a UNIX OS – a stable multi-user multi-tasking operating system, and that has been assembled as a free and open-source software for development and distribution.
 Meaning that any individual or company has the permission to use, imitate, study and alter the Linux operating system in any way they desire.

 The Linux Kernel

 A kernel can either be monolithic, microkernel or hybrid (like the OS X and Windows 7).
 The Linux kernel is a monolithic computer operating system kernel that resembles the UNIX system.
 The Linux line of Operating Systems commonly referred to as Linux Distributions are based on this kernel.
-The kernel was developed by Linus Torvalds together with numerous other colleagues.
 The monolithic kernel, unlike the microkernel, not only encompasses the Central Processing Unit, memory and IPC but also has device drivers, system server calls and file system management.
 They are best at communicating with hardware and performing several tasks simultaneously.
 It is for this reason that processes here react at a fast rate.

 However, the few setbacks are the huge install and memory footprint needed and inadequate security as everything operates in a supervisor mode.
 In contrast, a microkernel may react slowly to application calls as user services and the kernel are separated.
-They are thus smaller in size when compared to the monolithic kernel and have a low execution rate.
-However, they are easily extendible, but more code is needed to write a microkernel.
+They are thus smaller in size when compared to the monolithic kernel.
+Microkernels are easily extensible, but more code is needed to write a microkernel.
 The Linux kernel is written in the C and Assembly programming languages.

 The Linux kernel relationship with the Hardware